Email marketing is killer. It works. It’s awesome. You need to do it.

 It’s easy to get distracted by creating a sizzling-hot Twitter strategy, building a Facebook group, or starting your live video channel.

-Those are all great things, and I don’t discourage you from implementing them.
+Those are all great things, and we don’t discourage you from implementing them.

 If you follow these tips, you’ll notice a drastic difference in your newsletter conversion rates.